 - Current Plan: Provides a top-level overview of what you're currently paying for, an estimate of your next monthly billing statement, and when your next billing statement is due.

 - Payment Information: Displays current CC on file and the ability to update

-- Billing History: Shows a chronological list of your past statements and the ability to download a PDF (click the billing date to view), and to add a note to your invoice.
+- Billing History: Shows a chronological list of your past statements, the ability to download a PDF (click the billing date to view), and to add a note to your invoice.